Trailer Terminal Tractor Market

 CARGOTEC's (Kalmar)

 Kalmar terminal tractors for RoRo (roll-on/roll-off) operations and industrial yard logistics deliver class-leading operator comfort, safety, and digital connectivity.
-The company’s SmartPort solutions connect tractor performance with yard management systems, allowing for real-time decisions and energy-efficiency improvements.
-Kalmar has been at the forefront of many green innovations, such as the all-electric Kalmar Ottawa T2E yard tractor, which is designed specifically for North American fleets.
+The company’s SmartPort solutions connect tractor performance with yard management systems, enabling real-time decisions and energy efficiency improvements.
+Kalmar has been at the forefront of numerous green innovations, such as the all-electric Kalmar Ottawa T2E yard tractor, which is specifically designed for North American fleets.

-Kalmar keep upgrading its portfolio through strategic partnerships and internal innovation to keep pace with changing environmental and operational requirements.
+Kalmar continually upgrades its portfolio through strategic partnerships and internal innovation, ensuring it stays ahead of evolving environmental and operational requirements.
 Its customer worldwide include port authorities, logistics behemoths and industrial warehousing operators.
 Supported by CARGOTEC’s global supply chain and support services, Kalmar is in a unique position to drive the next generation terminal operation towards intelligence and emission compliance.

 AutoCar LLC